Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 }
 ```

-Imagine another scenario where you are instructed not just to skip the process if the `Diners` card is founs, but completely stop processing any futher.
+Imagine another scenario where you are instructed not just to skip the process if the `Diners` card is found, but completely stop processing any further.
 To do so, you can use Perl control statement *last*.

 The *last* statement works like a *break* statement that exits the current loop.